ibnatiqbal/ibnatiqbal/README.md

 👋 Hi there!
 My name is Ibnat.
-I am an award-winning hackathon attendee and the first female engineer in my family to graduate with a bachelor's in Computer Science.
+I am an award-winning hackathon attendee from NYC and also a first-gen college student where I graduated from Townsend Harris High School and Lehman College.

 **Problem solver.
 Team leader.
 Fast learner.**